 However, credit utilization is a factor many credit assessors use to determine a responsible spender.
 This is calculated as the percentage of the credit limit you use which becomes more difficult when there is no preset limit for charge cards.
 This can result in charge cards being excluded from credit reports for this factor.

 Charge cards may also appear as a hard search on your credit report which can negatively affect your points, so it’s important to consider if your credit score can support a charge card application.
-The Capital on Tap Business Credit Card only performs a soft pull on your business and personal credit files when you apply, meaning your credit score won’t be affected.
+During the application for a Capital on Tap Business Credit Card there will be no impact on your personal credit score.

 How to choose between credit cards and charge cards